 Over the last few weeks, we have been working on a really challenging and exciting new project.
 Our colleague, Nick, wasn’t able to work from home so was self-isolating in our studio in Bristol.
-This gave us a wonderful opportunity to conduct some R&D. We got our hands on Stype’s excellent ‘RedSpy’ system for camera tracking for Nick to tinker around with.
+This gave us a wonderful opportunity to conduct some R&D to explore the world of virtual events.
+We got our hands on Stype’s excellent ‘RedSpy’ system for camera tracking for Nick to tinker around with.
 This is the first but most important bit of a complicated integration of technology to create content in an Extended Reality XR environment.

 XR is, in essence, a mix of all the ‘R’s: VR (Virtual Reality), AR (Augmented Reality) and MR (Mixed Reality).
 The basic premise is that you can have a presenter or actor on a sound stage and build an extended reality around them that places them in any environment.
 It might sound quite similar to blue or green screen shoots BUT it is very different.